arielayb/ReactJS-Template/README.md

 # ReactJS Template

-The purpose of the ReactJS template is to provide the user a frontend that can send packets to the backend using the socket.io library.
+The purpose of the ReactJS template is to provide a frontend that can send packets to the backend using the socket.io library.

 ### Step 1: